 As a leader, demonstrates a commitment to student success that is mission aligned with the university's vision, values and priorities.
 Establishes an ethical and collegial work environment, promoting a collaborative, accountable and inclusive team.
 Encourages a courageous and resilient solution-oriented environment by participating in new opportunities to further the mission of the university.
 Participates in developing initiatives that further support the campus mission with a service-oriented and catalytic mind set.
 Strengthens employees by being communicative and a talent builder that develops team attributes, furthering departmental goals.

-Equivalent to six years of progressively responsible professional experience in managing financial functions required; with three of the six years in a managerial role.
-Ten years of experience managing financial functions preferred.
+Five years of progressively responsible professional/administrative experience in student affairs or related departments required; with 2 of the five years in a managerial role.

 Knowledge, Skills, Abilities & Leadership